erizov/Professor/semester_1/lecture_01_sorting_fundamentals/selection_sort/README.md

 ## Often Used Together With

-Selection Sort is commonly used in combination with:
+Selection Sort is used in combination with:

 - **Quick Sort**: Often combined for comprehensive solutions
-- **Merge Sort**: Often combined for comprehensive solutions
-- **Heap Sort**: Often combined for comprehensive solutions
-- **Insertion Sort**: Often combined for comprehensive solutions

 **Common Combinations:**
-- Used together in production systems for optimal performance
+- Employed together in production systems for optimal performance
 - Complementary algorithms that solve related problems
 - Often part of larger algorithmic frameworks